milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Waterfall.md

 Izumi: "The hard part is just figuring out how to capture that feeling myself."

-Emi: "So if you manage to achieve that, would you be satisfied with your photos then?"
+CH2_Emi: "So if you manage to achieve that, would you be satisfied with your photos then?"

 Izumi: "I would think so.
 I'd love to see that sense of life and emotion in my own work."